 If you would like to use this calculator, consult the links listed at the bottom of this page for a version suitable to your operating system.
 These versions are free for your enjoyment.
 You might also want to examine some of the interesting applications on the “Math Fun” page of this site.

 I wrote this calculator in C++, so that I could use the excellent packages FLTK and Eigen.
-It is available on machines with operating systems OS X 10.3, Windows 10 and a few flavors of Linux.
+It is available on machines with operating systems macOS 10.14.1, Windows 10 and a few flavors of Linux.
 It will also work on some earlier versions of these operating systems, but no promises there!
-Longer term, I may port it to Windows UWP or Apple iOS, but these are much more extensive projects.
+Longer term, I may port it to Windows UWP or Apple iOS, but these are much more extensive projects that will involve complete rewrites.
 I have no idea how suitable the APIs of UWP are for the calculator and good old Apple, Objective C wasn’t different enough from C++, so now we have Swift, which is a problem since FLTK and Eigen are written in C++.

-Below are links to pages containing instructions and downloadable copies of ALAMA Calculator along with a folder of programs for the calculator.
+Downloads: Below are links to pages containing instructions and downloadable copies of ALAMA Calculator along with a folder of programs for the calculator.
 All of the files are in compressed format, so need to be unzipped.